LinaYorda/stock-price-prediction-app/README.md

 This Streamlit app predicts stock prices using historical data and displays relevant financial news and metrics.
-It leverages the [Yahoo Finance](https://finance.yahoo.com/) API for historical stock data, [Prophet](https://facebook.github.io/prophet/docs/quick_start.html) for forecasting, [Finnhub](https://finnhub.io/) for financial metrics, and [NewsAPI](https://newsapi.org/) for news articles.
+It leverages the [Yahoo Finance](https://finance.yahoo.com/) API for historical stock data, [Prophet](https://facebook.github.io/prophet/docs/quick_start.html) for forecasting, [Finnhub](https://finnhub.io/) for financial metrics, and [NewsAPI](https://newsapi.org/) for news articles.Please, keep in mind the daily news API limits.

 #### Live Demo
-You can see a live demo of the application [here](https://linayorda-stock-price-prediction-app-main-vyy79k.streamlit.app/).
+You can see a live demo of the application [here](https://stock-market-prediction-app.streamlit.app).

 ## Features